manosbatsis/corda5-testutils/README.md

 ## Quick Howto

-The JUnit5 extension will automatically lanch, setup VNodes and (re)deploy CPIs to the Combined Worker as needed by default.
+The JUnit5 extension will automatically launch, setup VNodes and (re)deploy CPIs to the Combined Worker as needed by default.
 The config exposes three modes:

 - SHARED: Default, described above.